Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Abstract

 \section{Abstract}

-The exploration/exploitation trade-off is an inherent challenge in data-driven and adaptive control.
-Though this trade-off has been studied for multi-armed bandits, reinforcement learning (RL) for finite Markov chains, and RL for linear control systems; it is less well-studied for learning-based control of nonlinear control systems.
-A significant theoretical challenge in the nonlinear setting is that, unlike the linear case, there is no explicit characterization of an optimal controller for a given set of cost and system parameters.
-We propose in this paper the use of a finite-horizon oracle controller with perfect knowledge of all system parameters as a reference for optimal control actions.
-First, this allows us to propose a new regret notion with respect to this oracle finite-horizon controller.
-Second, this allows us to develop learning-based policies that we prove achieve low regret (i.e., square-root regret up to a log-squared factor) with respect to this oracle finite-horizon controller.
-This policy is developed in the context of learning-based model predictive control (LBMPC).
-We conduct a statistical analysis to prove finite sample concentration bounds for the estimation step of our policy, and then we perform a control-theoretic analysis using techniques from MPC- and optimization-theory to show this policy ensures closed-loop stability and achieves low regret.
-We conclude with numerical experiments on a model of heating, ventilation, and air-conditioning (HVAC) systems that show the low regret of our policy in a setting where the cost function is partially-unknown to the controller. \\
+The exploration/exploitation trade-off is an inherent challenge in data-driven adaptive control.
+Though this trade-off has been studied for multi-armed bandits (MAB's) and reinforcement learning for linear systems; it is less well-studied for learning-based control of nonlinear systems.
+A significant theoretical challenge in the nonlinear setting is that there is no explicit characterization of an optimal controller for a given set of cost and system parameters.
+We propose the use of a finite-horizon oracle controller with full knowledge of parameters as a reasonable surrogate to optimal controller.
+This allows us to develop policies in the context of learning-based MPC and MAB's and conduct a control-theoretic analysis using techniques from MPC- and optimization-theory to show these policies achieve low regret with respect to this finite-horizon oracle.
+Our simulations exhibit the low regret of our policy on a heating, ventilation, and air-conditioning model with partially-unknown cost function. \\